Understanding Acute Lymphocytic Leukemia

 Doctor with a young woman patient with red hair

-What are the symptoms of acute lymphocytic leukemia?
+Signs and symptoms of acute lymphocytic leukemia

 Acute lymphocytic leukemia symptoms usually stem from a lack of healthy blood cells, which can occur when leukemia cells overtake normal blood-producing cells in the bone marrow.
-The symptoms can vary considerably from patient to patient, but often include:
+The symptoms can vary considerably from patient to patient but often include:

 • A sensation of pain within the bones